underscoreio/underscoreio/src/html/_jobs/2015-04-mclaren-scala-software-engineer.md

 - Maintain an up-to-date knowledge of the tools and frameworks used in web-development and their respective advantages and disadvantages; and
 - Positively influence the technical direction of the team.

+This is a full-time permanent role on-site in Woking, UK.
+There is flexibility for permanent staff to work from home on occasions.

 ### Skills and Requirements